ehrpg/qstar/docs/character/skills.md

 name.
 These [Skills][] can still be used if untrained, but only for very basic things.

+## Skill Familiarization

+Most [Skills][] are very vaguely described and not very specific to simplify character creation and gameplay.
+Sometimes you might want to emphasize however, that a [Skill][] is dramatically different than how the character would normale use it.
+In this case, the [Skill][] roll should suffer a -2 penalty.
+For exceptional knowledge about a certain topic, the GM may provide a +2 bonus to the roll.

+## Skill Categories

+There are three different categories that you can improve by improving their associated [Skills][].

 Every 4 Character Points used in a single category improves the category's die by one step.
 Each Category starts with a [d4][].
 Category dies are used for very basic tasks where no other [Skill][] applies, but mainly for combat related